Fidelity and quantum geometry approach to Dirac exceptional points in diamond nitrogen-vacancy centers: Numerical Results

 \section{Numerical Results}

-We proceed by analyzing the fidelity measure focusing on the middle $n=0$ band, and in what follows use the shorthand $\chi_F\equiv \chi_F^{(0)}$ to describe our numerical results.
 Figure~\ref{fig:Chi0DensityPlot}(a) provides a global view of the singular features in the parameter space by mapping the real part of the fidelity susceptibility for the $n=0$ state.
 Two distinct types of singularities are clearly visible: a localized singularity at $(q_1, q_2)=(0,1)$ identifying the Dirac EP and a continuous boundary of singularities corresponding to the exceptional line composed of conventional EPs.
 This landscape demonstrates that the fidelity susceptibility serves as a sensitive geometric probe, effectively capturing the distinct signatures of both the novel Dirac EP and the conventional EPs.

 To quantitatively examine the divergent behavior, we investigate the parameter space along the $q_2$ axis by setting $q_1 = 0$ and choosing the displacement direction $\hat{n} = (0,1)$, as depicted in Fig.~\ref{fig:Chi0DensityPlot}(b).
-Along this trajectory, $\mathrm{Re}(\chi_0)$ exhibits sharp singularities, diverging to negative infinity as the system approaches both the Dirac EP and the conventional EPs.
+Along this trajectory, $\mathrm{Re}(\chi_F)$ exhibits sharp singularities, diverging to negative infinity as the system approaches both the Dirac EP and the conventional EPs.
 This observation confirms that the geometric signatures previously established for non-Hermitian degeneracies~\cite{Tzeng2021,Tu2023} remain valid for Dirac EPs, indicating that the negative divergence of the fidelity susceptibility constitutes a robust and universal hallmark of non-Hermitian singularities.

 We further examine the behavior near conventional EPs by considering parameter steps that straddle the exceptional boundary, $q_2 < q_{\mathrm{EP}} < q_2 + \delta q$.
 As shown in Fig.~\ref{fig:Chi0DensityPlot}(c), the real part of the fidelity $\mathrm{Re}(F_0)$ converges to the universal value of $1/2$ predicted for transitions between PT-unbroken and PT-broken phases~\cite{Tu2023}.
-Together, these results validate fidelity susceptibility as a unified geometric probe capable of detecting both conventional and Dirac EPs.
+Together, these results validate the fidelity susceptibility as a unified geometric probe capable of detecting both conventional and Dirac EPs.